Python Lesson 8: Machine Learning

 print(digits.target.shape)

-The attribute data provides the instances while target provides the class of the different instances.
-Note that data correspond to 2D arrays (8×8).
-In particular, for this dataset one ca use the attribute image
+The data attribute provides the instances and target provides the class of the different instances.
+Note that data elements are 2D 8x8 arrays.
+In this particular dataset, one can use the images attribute

 print(digits.images[0])